Staff says: “What do you listen to on your way to work to get you excited?”

 Alicia Zach, librarian.
 Maren Schwartz/Lariat

 “I listen to Spotify,” said Alicia Zach, librarian.
-“I am listening to 2010 mix on Spotify.
+“I am listening to a 2010 mix on Spotify.
 I listen to Jason Mraz and David Gray.”

 Comments